ceramicstudio/js-composedb/website/docs/api/commands/cli.graphql.md

 ### `composedb graphql:schema`

-load the runtime graphql schema for the composite with given runtime representation
+Load the runtime graphql schema for the composite with given runtime definition

+You can use this command to see the ComposeDB GraphQL Execution Schema for your composite.
+You will be using this schema in your DApp to perform [Queries](../../../docs/guides/interacting/mutations.mdx) and [Mutations](../../../docs/guides/interacting/mutations.mdx)

 ```
 USAGE